pkillboredom/ElDewritoSimpleSplitScreen/README.md

 Just place ED06Splitter.exe in the same folder as eldorado.exe

-Designed to do the bare minimum; set a position, size, and launch.
+Designed to be functional; Launches the game, removes window borders, and moves it to your desired position and size.

 ![Screenshot of the tool.](https://i.imgur.com/it7zO33.png)